fynnfluegge/rocketnotes/README.md

 </br>

-You find also the contribution guidelines there.
 Don't hesitate to open an issue for getting some feedback about a potential bug or if you desire a missing feature.
-We also appreciate to check over current [issues](https://github.com/fynnfluegge/rocketnotes/issues) and provide feedback to existing ones or even raise a PR which solves an issue.
+It is appreciated to check over current [issues](https://github.com/fynnfluegge/rocketnotes/issues) and provide feedback to existing ones or even raise a PR which solves an issue.
 Any contribution is welcome!